• Skip to primary navigation

 What is the best kneading technique?

 There is no “best way” to knead dough, just create a style that works for you.
 The main purpose is to develop the gluten in to the dough so you get wonderful parāoa (bread).
-My kneading technique was passed on to me by my Māmā so follow me in the video below or create your own way.
-I mix the ingredients until a shaggy dough forms and tip it on to the bench.
-I press the dough down, fold it in half and push it away from me with the palm of my hands.
+Follow along as I show you my technique in the video or create your own style.
+Mix the ingredients until a shaggy dough forms and tip it on to the bench.
+Press the dough down, fold it in half and push it away from you with the palm of your hands.
 Don’t knead with your fingers as it tends to make the dough stickier.
 Only use the palm of your hands to stretch it.
-I then turn the dough a 1/4 turn and repeat this over and over again until the gluten is released and a soft, stretchy dough appears.
+Turn the dough a 1/4 turn and repeat this over and over until the gluten is released and a soft, stretchy dough appears.

 What is a simple way to test that the dough is ready?